New Counterexamples to Min-Oo's Conjecture via Tunnels: Introduction

-Moreover, we construct the following example which should be compared with \Cref{corV} and the rigidity result of Miao and Tam. \begin{mainthm} For all $\eps>0$ small enough and $D>0$.
-There exists a metric $g$ on $\hemi$ with the following properties: \begin{itemize} \item The scalar curvature satisfies $R_g>n(n-1)$. \item The mean curvature on $\bhemi$ satisfies $H_g>0$. \item The induced metric on $\bhemi$ is the standard unit round metric on $\bS^{n-1}$. \item The volume satisfies
+Moreover, we construct the following example which should be compared with \Cref{mcorV} and the rigidity result of Miao and Tam. \begin{mainthm} Let $n\geq 3$, $0<\eps<\frac{1}{1000}$, and $D>0$.
+Then there exists a metric $g$ on $\hemi$ with the following properties: \begin{itemize} \item The scalar curvature satisfies $R_g>n(n-1)$. \item The mean curvature on $\bhemi$ satisfies $H_g>0$. \item The induced metric on $\bhemi$ is the standard unit round metric on $\bS^{n-1}$. \item The volume satisfies

 where $\omega_n$ is the volume of the standard unit round $n$-sphere. \item The diameter satisfies $\diam_g(\hemi) >D$. \end{itemize} \end{mainthm}